 Polonaise in C minor Op 40 no 2 (6')

 Mazurka in F minor Op 68 no 4 (3')

 Polonaise in F sharp minor Op 44 (10')

 Julian Jacobson enjoys a distinguished career as pianist, composer, writer, teacher and conductor.
 Trained classically at the Royal College of Music London (where he now teaches, as well as at the Royal Birmingham Conservatoire) and Oxford University, he was also the inaugural pianist of the National Youth Jazz Orchestra of Great Britain.
 Julian has performed in more than forty countries on five continents.
 Frequently apppearing in China, he is Guest Professor at Xiamen University, and gives masterclasses internationally.
 A large and varied discography includes rarities such as the four sonatas of Carl Maria von Weber and the Violin Sonatas of Georges Enesco.
 He is Chairman of the Beethoven Piano Society of Europe and is in the process of recording the 32 sonatas.
-In 2003 he made history by performing all the sonatas from memory in a single day, repeating this in 2004 and 2013; he his planning one final “marathon” for 2022.
+In 2003 he made history by performing all the sonatas from memory in a single day.
+He will repeat this “marathon” performance later this year on November 12 in London and November 18 in Uruguay to mark his 75th birthday.
 He has composed several film and TV scores including To The Lighthouse and We Think The World Of You, as well as instrumental pieces and songs.
-His virtuoso transcriptions for piano duet of Gershwin's An American in Paris and Second Rhapsody, published by Schott/Bardic Edition, have received rave reviews; Julian recorded them in August for the SOMM label with his duo partner Mariko Brown.
+His virtuoso transcriptions for piano duet of Gershwin's An American in Paris and Second Rhapsody, published by Bardic Edition, have received rave reviews; Julian recorded them in August for the SOMM label with his duo partner Mariko Brown.